odea-project/qAlgorithms/report/discussion_tests.md

-More importantly, if multiple steps feature a parameter of process quality, the different qualities likely can not be converted into each other or otherwise combined without losing relevant information or producing distorted estimations.
+More importantly, if multiple steps feature a parameter of process quality, the different qualities likely can not be converted into each other, or otherwise combined, without losing relevant information or producing distorted estimations.

 Under these conditions, deriving any indication of quantitative